Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 of the scope of the nmake build system.

-The last entry in the table above, stubscflags
+The last entry in the table above, stubscflags is used to compile

 an extension's stubs library, if it provides one (most do not).